opensciencegrid/xrootd-multiuser/README.md

-Multi-user SFS plugin for Xrootd
+Multi-user OSS and CKS (checksum) plugin for Xrootd
 ================================

 A filesystem plugin to allow Xrootd to interact with underlying POSIX filesystems as